Computational Cost Reduction in Learned Transform Classifications: Simulations

-One can note the original results in Figures~\ref{fig:binary_dict_size_vs_acc}(d) and \ref{fig:binary_dict_size_vs_acc}(e) are lower than the ones presented in~\citep{Fawzi:2014gl}.
-Differently from their work, we used disjoint training and test sets to allow a better estimation of the true classification accuracy.
+One can note the original results in Figures~\ref{fig:binary_dict_size_vs_acc}(a) and \ref{fig:binary_dict_size_vs_acc}(c) are lower than the ones presented in~\citep{Fawzi:2014gl}.
+Differently from their work, we used completely disjoint training and test sets (with no overlap) to allow a better estimation of the true classification accuracy.

 Table~\ref{table:table_mnist_cifar_10_error_and_num_bits_D_X} contains the results of the simulations on the tasks MNIST and CIFAR-10.
-The original results we obtained for both large datasets have higher classification error than the ones reported in \citep{Fawzi:2014gl}.
+The original results we obtained for both large datasets have a slightly higher classification error than the ones reported in \citep{Fawzi:2014gl}.
 We hypothesize that this is caused by the random nature of LAST for larger datasets, where each GD is optimized for a small portion of the data called mini-batch, which is randomly sampled from the training set.
 Moreover, we trained $\mathbf{D}$ and $\mathbf{w}$ using $4/5$ of the training set used in \citep{Fawzi:2014gl} and this may negatively affect the generalization power of the dictionary and classifier.

-Note that our techniques resulted in a slight increase of the classification error on the MNIST task.
-Nevertheless, our techniques reduced the number of bits necessary to run the classification at test time to less than half.
-Again, this dynamic range reduction is highly valuable for applications on both GPU and FPGA.
-As for the CIFAR-10 task, our techniques produced a model that has substantial lower error than the original model using almost half of the necessary number of bits at test time.
+Note that our techniques resulted in an increase of the classification error on both MNIST and CIFAR-10 tasks.
+Nevertheless, our techniques reduced the number of bits necessary to run the classification at test time.
+Again, this dynamic range reduction is highly valuable for applications on FPGA.

-The results we presented in this section indicate the feasibility of using integer operations in place of floating-point ones and use bit shifts instead of multiplications with a slight decrease of the classification accuracy.
+The results we presented in this section indicate the feasibility of using integer operations in place of floating-point ones and use bit shifts instead of multiplications with a slight classification accuracy decrease.
 These substitutions reduce the computational cost of classification at test time in FPGAs, which is important in embedded applications, where power consumption is critical.
 Moreover, our techniques reduce almost in half the number of bits necessary to perform the most expensive operation in the classification, the matrix-vector multiplication $\mathbf{D}^{\top}\mathbf{X}$.
-This was a result of the application of both Technique~\ref{tech:X_compression} and Technique~\ref{tech:D_compression}, which enables the use of 32-bit single-precision floating-point operations in place of 64-bit double-precision floating-point operations in GPUs, which can almost double their computational throughput \citep{Du:2012ur}.
+This was a result of the application of both Technique~\ref{tech:X_compression} and Technique~\ref{tech:D_compression}.